spences10/scottspence.me/src/pages/md/faq.md

 ## What sort of company do you want to work with?

+- I find increasingly annoying when the opening line for a company is peppered with buzzwords like AI, Fintech or when they're a award winning market leader I've never heard of (they're always market leaders).

+- I have no issues with these sort of companies, just the marketing of them.

 - Ethically I don't agree with Gambling.

-- I find increasingly annoying when the opening line for a company is peppered with buzzwords like AI, Fintech or when they're a market leader I've never heard of (they're always market leaders).

 ## What's your preferred stack?